miguelglopes/predictTheFuture/README.md

 ### 1. __Rabbit__

 All rabbit related files can be found in the rabbit folder.

+The rabbitMQ management interface can be found at http://localhost:15672.

 RabbitMQ service is the central piece in the architecture.
 As is usually the case, we need to have an exchange, producers, queues, bindings and consumers.